 Blur Type Purpose Area A default and generally most useful setting to apply blur action equally in all directions.
 Works well for correcting vignetting and lens cast.
-Vertical Blurs flat field in vertical direction to compensate for vertical non uniformities.
-This is useful if vertical sensor readout has variation between the colomns.
+VerticalBlurs flat field in vertical direction to compensate for vertical muniformities.VerticalThis is useful if vertical sensor readout has variation between colomns.
 Horizontal Blurs flat field in horizontal direction to compensate for horizontal non uniformities.
 This is useful if horizontal sensor readout has variation between the rows.
-Vertical + Horizontal Blurs flat field sequentially in horizontal and then vertical directions to compensate for both vertical and horizontal non uniformities.
+Vertical + Horizontal Blurs flat field sequentially in horizontal and then vertical directions compensate for both vertical and horizontal non uniformities.